Energy Efficiency - Michigan Interfaith Power & Light

 Energy Efficiency and Savings for Your Congregation

 Don't wait to access energy savings and efficiency options for your community of faith!
-Put your faith into action and take steps today that will benefit for your congregation and creation tomorrow!
+Put your faith into action and take steps today that will benefit your congregation and creation tomorrow!

-Utility programs offer free energy assessments, rebates and incentives on projects and instant discounts on qualified purchases.
+Utility programs offer free energy assessments, rebates and incentives on projects, and instant discounts on qualified purchases

 1. covered 50-75% of the cost of upgrading the interior lighting throughout the building